t2kasa/social_lstm_keras_tf/README.md

 * **Unofficial and experimental implementation.**
 * (2018/12/27) I have been updating my codes.

-I rewrite all of my codes.
-Therefore I have changed the license to MIT License.
+* I have been rewriting all of my codes without any other codes.
+Therefore I have changed the repo license to MIT License.

 ## Requirements